“To work or not to work?” That's a question many students and their families ask before the start of each semester.

 When considering whether your student will work during the school year, even for just a few hours a week, talk through the following questions as a family:

 How much time and effort will they need to put into their current courses?
-A heavy load of science courses, for example, or several group projects during the term may mean they need extra flexibility in their work.
+A heavy load of science courses, for example, or several big projects during the term may mean they need extra flexibility in their work.

 How many hours a week are ideal and how much money does your student want to make each term?
 The answers to both of these questions can help your student make a realistic plan to work and attend classes.

 Is the job a necessity to afford college or just desirable?
-If the job is a necessity, then discuss expectations for both succeeding in courses and on the job.
+If the job is a necessity, discuss expectations for both succeeding in courses and on the job.
 For instance, can your student pick up extra hours during breaks from school to make up for fewer hours during the term?

 Does the job need to be steady, with steady pay, or can it be flexible?
-If there is some flexibility about how much your student works, then they can put their courses first when school is in session and work more when they have the time.
+If there is flexibility about how much your student works, then they can put their courses first when school is in session and work more when they have the time.

 Does your student have the time management skills to balance work and their courses?
 In some cases, your student may not know the answer until they try to balance both.
 Help them develop key time management strategies to navigate the busiest of times.